standard-ai/fast_fp/README.md

 these types.

 ### Finite Math
-By default, the `finite-math-only` optimization flag is enabled.
-With this enabled, the user must ensure that operations on the fast types **do not** involve infinite or NaN values.
+Many operations have the `finite-math-only` optimization flag enabled.
+With this flag, the user must ensure that operations on the fast types **do not** involve infinite or NaN values.
 If the arguments to an operation are, or the results of an operation _would_ be, `+inf`, `-inf`, or `NaN`, then the operation's result value is unspecified.
 This crate goes to lengths to ensure